Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 20 Karma, rewards/punishments, inner challenge, rebirth

-As you understand, the full interpretation of Tarot cards will be much wider than the values \u200b\u200bgiven in the table.
-But you need to expand the symbolic field of each Arcana on your own, based on your feelings.
+As you understand, the full interpretation of Tarot cards will be much broader than the meanings given in the table.
+But you need to expand the symbolic field of each Arcana yourself, based on your feelings.

 Wands